UniMath/agda-unimath/src/metric-spaces/extensional-premetric-spaces-WIP.lagda.md

 ## Definitions

-### The property of being an extenstional premetric space
+### The property of being an extensional premetric space

 ```agda
 module _